 February, 15 (Friday).
 Chatham Prison Mutiny.
 Around 350 convicts held on St Mary’s Island at Chatham Dockyard riot over poor food.
 1,000 troops from a nearby garrison had to be sent to quell the disturbance.

 February, 20.
-A severe storm damage the Crystal Palace in London and cause the collapse of the steeple of Chichester Cathedral.
+A severe storm damages the Crystal Palace in London and causes the collapse of the steeple of Chichester Cathedral.

 April, 7.
 The 1861 United Kingdom census is held.
 The results reveal the population is more than double that of 1801.